ChumBoxBaron/Vibe-Coded-Name-Generator/README.md

   The algorithm uses regular expression pattern matching against the census database to identify names with these qualities, then strategically pairs them for maximum humor effect, often matching similar sound patterns between first and last names.

-- **Crude/Bathroom Humor Names**: This kid-friendly approach looks for:
+- **Crude Humor Names**: This approach looks for:
-  - Names with bathroom humor connotations
+  - Names with crude or suggestive connotations
   - Names that sound like body parts or functions
-  - Innuendo-laden combinations that fly over kids' heads but make them laugh
+  - Innuendo-laden combinations with double entendres
-  - Names with subtle crude suggestions
+  - Names with suggestive patterns

   This algorithm maintains a curated set of "funny" first and last names and also uses pattern matching to identify names in the census database that match crude humor patterns.

-Both approaches are implemented in a single generator that alternates between them, providing variety while maintaining age-appropriate humor that specifically appeals to children.
+Both approaches are implemented in a single generator that alternates between them, providing variety in the humorous names produced.

 ## Web Interface Features